 September 22, 2011 / Divorce

 A common concern we see as advocates for domestic clients is what happens in the time, sometimes substantial time, between a divorce filing and a divorce.
 Where children are involved, post-divorce matters may, unfortunately, drag on for years.
 Often Ciyou & Dixon, P.C. counsel face the indirect or direct question of how to live with the proceedings–uncertainty.
-There are no sure, fast or simple answers to live with ...
+There are no sure, fast or simple answers to live with this or ...

 One of the remarkable aspects of law, somewhat unlike medicine where insurance requirements often dictates medical care providers, is the ability to choose your legal counsel of choice.
 Selecting competent counsel in your legal area is but a starting point.
 There are many other variables that might merit consideration.
 Why?
 Most often, a legal matter involves an actual present or future potential conflict.
 This can have profound financial consequences (such as for a business ...

 “In the throws of passion, we made a sex tape.
 Does this have any bearing on child custody in Indiana?”
 Probably not, despite the fact it may be embarrassing.
 At the broadest level, the Indiana Rules of Evidence only allow “relevant” evidence to be introduced into any given legal case.
-At Ciyou & Dixon, P.C. we are presented with racy photos or sex tape questions on ...
+At Ciyou & Dixon, P.C. we are presented with racy photos or sex tape questions on a ...